I-87 - Connecting Raleigh to Norfolk, VA

 The US 64/264 freeway east of the Knightdale Bypass has a 70 MPH speed limit but has shoulders not up to interstate standards.
 NCDOT originally planned to widen US 64/264 from the current end of I-87 at Business 64 to the split on US 64 and US 264 (Future I-587) (Project I-6005) starting in 2025, however that date has now been pushed back to 2029 in the 2020-2029 STIP then later to at least 2034 in the final 2024-2033 STIP released in June 2023.14, 15 It is assumed interstate standard shoulders will be built as part of the construction project.
 The feasibility Study (Study) also indicated the NC 96 and US 264 interchanges would be modified as part of the that project.
 Total estimated cost for the 6-lane project is $59.1 million.
 After the feasibility study came out, the NCDOT 2020-2029 Draft STIP included a project (I-6001) to upgrade Interstate 587, a planned spur route to Greenville is to start where US 264 splits off.

 *In October 2020, the NCDOT Board revised the 2020-2029 STIP "To Assist in the Balancing of Funds" and moved Right-of-Way purchases from FY 2025 to 2028 and construction costing $53.7 million from 2029 to 'Post Years' meaning the project was no longer funded.
 Funding then was restored in the updated Draft 2024-2033 STIP released in August 2022, with the same start date, 2029, as before.
-The final STIP, however released in June 2023, again removed funding except for preliminary engineering work for the project meaning it now would not start until after 2033.16
+The final STIP, however released in June 2023, again removed funding except for preliminary engineering work for the project meaning it now would not start until after 2033.
+No projects for this segment were listed in the proposed project list for the 2026-2035 STIP released in June 2024.16

 US 64 Freeway, US 264 exit in Zebulon to US 64 Alt./NC 231 exit in Spring Hope